 Connecting

-Setting up connections through a Modem, TAPI, TCP/IP or ISDN is taken care by the common connect functions.
-The SuperCom functions can establish a connection (dialup) or waiting on an incoming call (server).
+Establishing connections through a Modem, TAPI, TCP/IP or ISDN is taken care by the common connect functions.
+The SuperCom functions can establish a connection (dialup) or waiting on an incoming call (server) and execute (on request) completely in background.

 DLL API

-In order to receive events the application must provide an InfoProc*.
-The InfoProc is optional but very handy in many situation.
-Using the InfoProc the application can receive progress information, get informed about the time left to complete a call or even cancel the connection attempt.
+In order to receive events the application has to provide an OnConnect* function.
+The OnConnect function is optional but very handy in many situations.
+Using OnConnect the application can receive progress information, information about the time left to complete a call or even cancel the connection attempt before it completes.

 {